-Use the Selection Tool to select a section of audio from the source track (the source and target tracks are labeled Source and Target in the examples.)
+Use the Selection Tool to select a section of audio from the source track with click-and-drag (the source and target tracks are labeled SOURCE and TARGET in the examples.)

-To make sure your selection includes exactly the section of audio you want, you can use the zoom tools under the View menu to zoom in to the beginning and end of your selection and select the exact samples you want.
-To prevent "popping" sounds in your final audio track, try to select a section of audio that starts and ends at the 0.0 line.
+To make sure your selection includes exactly the section of audio you want, you can use the zoom tools under the View menu, or the Zoom tools in the Edit Toolbar to zoom in to the beginning and end of your selection and select the exact samples you want.

 Make the copy

-Copy the selected audio to the Audacity clipboard by clicking on Ctrl + C.or press the shortcut
+Copy the selected audio to the Audacity clipboard by clicking on Ctrl + C or ⌘ + C on Mac).or press the shortcut

 Apply the paste

-Select Ctrl + V.from the Edit Menu or press the shortcut
+To make the paste select Ctrl + V or (⌘ +V on Mac).from the Edit Menu or press the shortcut

 Pasting into a new track